blopen/WP-Therapiezimmer.ch/README.md

-# wptheme.basetheme
+# wptheme.therapiezimmer.ch

 ## Description

-This Theme is in use on the website REPLACE by REPLACE.
+This Theme is in use on the website Therapiezimmer.ch by @blopen.

 ## Person Responsible

-REPLACE
+Nelson Lopez

 ## Contributors

-* REPLACE
+* Nelson Lopez